 Clean your Pug’s wrinkles once a week

-However they do require regular cleaning to keep them free from debris, odour and even infections which can build up in the creases/folds of their skin.
+However, they do require regular cleaning to keep them free from debris, odor, and even infections which can build up in the creases/folds of their skin.

 If you are considering getting a new dog with skin folds, it is important to know that while skin folds do add to your dog’s character, it also creates the ideal environment for yeast and bacteria to grow.
-Dogs who sport skin folds have a tendency for chronic skin infections unless you pitch in a helping hand and clean their wrinkles at least twice a week.
+Dogs who sport skin folds tend to chronic skin infections unless you pitch in a helping hand and clean their wrinkles at least twice a week.

 What You Will Need:

-Before we embark on the journey of cleaning those fuzzy folds, let’s explore what you will need to get the job done.
+Before we embark on the journey of cleaning those fuzzy folks, let’s explore what you will need to get the job done.

 - Baby or dog wipes (or a solution of half water and half gentle dog shampoo can also be used)